ginkgobilobatree/ginkgobilobatree/README.md

 ## Hi there 👋

-### I am Gino, living in Leipzig, a webDev in dev, musical and ZZzzzzZZZzzzz............
+### I am Gino, living in Leipzig, a webDev in dev, musical and bouldering.

                                                        ~   ~
                                                    { (✨) (✨) }